 St. Joseph, MO to Horton KS

-The ride started out fine this morning.
+The first day of the ride started out fine this morning.
 Actually, it didn’t.
 As I was ready to roll out I found I had a flat front tire.
 It is a new tire, but I had deflated it to fit into the bike box for the train.
 It had been holding air, so after a few minutes of panicking, I decided to pump it up and just see what happened.
 So far so good.

 Anyway, things were fine until I got to Walthena, Kansas.
 That was the last flat ground I’ve seen all day.
 Crossing Kansas from east to west takes you across an endless succession of creeks and rivers, all running north and south.
 The roads—like San Francisco, the road builders in Kansas decided a straight line is better than following the contour of the hills—the roads constantly drop down to the creek then back up the other side.

 I’ve actually read something about this.
 Irene D. Paden wrote a book titled The Wake of the Prairie Schooners.
 It’s based on the nine summers she and her husband spent in the 1930s-40s dragging their growing son along while they tried to retrace the old emigrant routes to Oregon and California.
 In a station wagon.
 She commented on the steep hills in Eastern Kansas:

 Our way led over a succession of grassy swells spaced at intervals with breezeless hollows.
 What a country to have traveled before the day of the graded road and the planted tree!
 Driving an ox team over these endless, rolling hillocks was a task from which the very imagination recoiled.

 Yeah, well, so is riding a bike over them.

 The pavement was dry.
 The gravel roads were damp, but solid.
 Cars and trucks have left packed tracks to follow after the rain yesterday (1/2”, from what I’m told).
 But dirt is not gravel, and when I turned from the latter onto the former, I bogged down immediately.
 Twice.